In the battle for high-quality employees, it helps to know the small business health insurance requirements.

-Any employee who works 30 hours or more per week or 130 hours per calendar month, including vacation and paid leaves of absence.
+Full-time employees work 30 hours or more a week or 130 hours a calendar month, including vacation and paid leaves of absence.

-This number is calculated by the number of hours worked every month by part-time employees (less than 30 hours per week) divided by 120
+- Take the number of hours worked every month by part-time employees (less than 30 hours a week) and divide by 120.

 - 100 hours x 4.33 (month) = 433

-Affordability is another mandate of the law.
-Coverage must be affordable enough for staff members to participate.
-While employers may choose to pay for all or part of healthcare coverage, there’s a limit on the employee contribution.
+Health insurance costs must be affordable enough for staff members to participate.
+Employer contributions may pay for all or part of healthcare coverage, and there’s a limit on the employee contribution.

-For 2020, the lowest cost option for employee-only coverage cannot exceed 9.78% of the employee’s household income.
-Employees’ monthly contributions to the lowest-cost plan will be capped at $101.79 in 2020.
+For 2023, the IRS has set the health plan affordability threshold at 9.12% percent of an employee’s “household income.”
+That’s a drop from the 2022 limit of 9.61% percent.
+Employees’ monthly contributions to the lowest-cost plan will be capped at $103.28 in 2023.
 This is also called the affordability threshold.

 Rate of pay safe harbor

-To determine whether or not coverage is affordable under the law, employers may use a “rate of pay safe harbor” calculation.
-There are several ways to calculate this, but the simplest is this:
+To determine whether coverage is affordable under the law, employers may calculate a “rate of pay safe harbor.”
+Here is one of the simplest ways to determine this: